matrix-org/matrix-spec-proposals/proposals/3291-muting.md

 ## Potential issues

-When the user mutes their camera, the client will keep sending meaningless data which will waste bandwidth.
+When the user mutes their camera, some browsers may keep sending meaningless data which will waste bandwidth.

 ## Alternatives